softeng-701-group-5/softeng-701-assignment-1/client/README.md

 ### `yarn install --frozen-lockfile`
 Installs required dependencies to run the project.

+### `yarn add nodemon npm-run-all --dev`
+Installs the dev dependecies that allow the proxy-server and React app to run in parallel

 ### `yarn start`

 Runs the app in the development mode.<br />